That-Dev-Girl-Sites/jhalabi.com/_posts/2022-01-12-imposter-syndrome.md

 redirect_from: "/blog/imposter-syndrome"
 categories:
   - writing
+excerpt: I've been thinking a lot lately about my early career as a developer.
 ---

 I've been thinking a lot lately about my early career as a developer.
 Getting a CS degree was hard - harder than it needed to be.
 My classes were filled with C++ and _(mid-1990s)_ Java.
 Those languages were neither easy or pretty.
 I learned HTML and CSS on my own. _(It was the 90s.
 Web development degrees didn't exist then.)_ I struggled with (presentational) Javascript.